Bobby Ray Parks Jr.: Professional career

-In 2015, Parks was in pursuit of being the first Filipino-born player to play in the NBA.
+In 2015, Parks was in pursuit of becoming the first Philippine-born player to play in the National Basketball Association (NBA).
 He became automatically eligible for the 2015 NBA draft as an international player who turned 22 during the calendar year of the draft.
-In June 2015, prior to the 2015 NBA draft, Parks was invited to work out for the Utah Jazz, Brooklyn Nets, Dallas Mavericks, Atlanta Hawks and Boston Celtics.
+In June 2015, prior to the 2015 NBA draft, he was invited to work out with the Utah Jazz, Brooklyn Nets, Dallas Mavericks, Atlanta Hawks and Boston Celtics.

 Parks went undrafted, but received an invitation from the Dallas Mavericks to play for their Summer League team.
-In six games for Dallas, he averaged 3.0 points and 1.7 rebounds per game, becoming the first Filipino-born player to play in the Summer League.
+In six games for Dallas, he averaged 3.0 points and 1.7 rebounds per game, becoming the first Philippine-born player to play in the Summer League.

 NBA D-League

 On October 31, 2015, Parks was selected by the Texas Legends in the second round of the 2015 NBA Development League Draft.
 He became the second Filipino to be drafted in the NBA D-League after Japeth Aguilar in 2012.

 Parks made his debut with the Legends on November 23, 2015, against the Austin Spurs.
 He went scoreless in 10 minutes of play and went 0-of-2 from the field.
 On December 13, 2015, he scored his first basket for the Legends.
-Parks' putback layup with 14.5 seconds remaining gave him his first-ever basket in the D-League.
+His putback layup with 14.5 seconds remaining gave him his first-ever basket in the D-League.
 He also finished with one assist and three rebounds in six minutes of action against the Sioux Falls Skyforce.
 On April 1, 2016, he scored a career-high 16 points against the Oklahoma City Blue.
-In 2015–16, Parks averaged 4.6 points and 1.9 rebounds in 32 games.
+In 2015–16, he averaged 4.6 points and 1.9 rebounds in 32 games.

 After the Legends did not retain Parks for the 2016–17 season, he entered the 2016 NBA Development League Draft, where he was selected in the sixth round by the Westchester Knicks.
 He was unsuccessful in gaining an opening-night roster spot with Westchester, as the team waived him on November 9, 2016.